abhishek47kashyap/abhishek47kashyap.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

 This was a semester project for the course Robot Controls when I was at WPI.
 The project was inspired by a well-known YouTube video of a self-levelling pool table on a cruise ship.
-Even though the floor that the pool table on is gently rocking, the pool *table top* is steady enough that the balls don't get displaced.
+Even though the floor that the pool table is on is gently rocking, the pool *table top* is steady enough that the balls don't get displaced.

 [![self_levelling_pool_table](http://img.youtube.com/vi/N-aE5oszXyQ/0.jpg)](http://www.youtube.com/watch?v=N-aE5oszXyQ)